agude/agude.github.io/_books/excession.md

 or to a lesser extent, Kysandra Blair in
 {% include book_link.html title="The Abyss Beyond Dreams" %}.
 Nonetheless, I
 dreaded the human chapters.
-Culture books are carried by their human characters, who bring scale, emotion, and stakes to the drama, and <span class="book-title">Excession</span>'s humans fall short.
+Culture books are carried by their human characters, who bring scale, emotion, and stakes to the drama, and <cite class="book-title">Excession</cite>'s humans fall short.

 The story wasn't what I expected.
 I anticipated a book about how the Culture deals with something---the excession---over which they have no control, but